Cat Growth: 6 Stages to Becoming a House Cat This article is verified by a vet

 Anatomical Features

-2nd Stage: Baby Teeth Appear
+2nd Stage: The Milk Teeth Come Through

 In the first few weeks of life, kittens still have very little strength.
 That’s why they spend most of the day sleeping.
-Between the third and eighth week of life, the first baby teeth usually start to come through.
+Between the third and eighth week of life, the first milk teeth usually start to come through.

 3rd Stage: The First Solid Food